jimb50/Eventsforce-PHP-API-Wrapper/docs/files/Request.php.txt

         $method = strtoupper($method);

         if (!in_array($method, self::$allowedMethods)) {
-            throw new EventsForceException('Only the following request methods are allowed: ' . implode(', ', self::$allowedMethods));
+            throw new Exception('Only the following request methods are allowed: ' . implode(', ', self::$allowedMethods));
         }

         $this->method = $method;